-Lloyds profits slip | Shell earnings ease | Facebook falls – Daily Business
+ECB rate decision due | Lloyds | Shell | Facebook – Daily Business

 Lloyds Banking Group saw quarterly profits fall ahead of a potential rise in loan defaults.

 Pre-tax profit came in at £1.5 billion for July-September, below the £1.8 billion average forecast and down on £2 billion in the same period last year.
-Net income rose 12% to £13bn on the back of surging interest rates.

-The UK-focused bank reported a jump in bad debt charges to £668m, taking the total for the nine months to date this financial year to £1.045bn.

-It now expects net interest margin, a key measure of the difference between lending and savings rates, to be above 2.9%, compared with 2.84% in the year-to-date.
+Full story here

 7am: Shell